Warm temps weren't enough to keep away Vincentians, and the many supporters of the annual Friends of the Poor Walk.

 To the generous supporters who chose to donate to the Society of St. Vincent

 de Paul in this year's

 #igivecatholic giving Tuesday campaign.

-Without your help, we cannot continue our mission!
+Without your help, we cannot continue our mission to serve our communities!